 Clear Creek State Park takes its name from a creek of the same name that cuts its way through the park.
 This beautiful stream starts east of the park in Clear Creek State Forest before flowing under Route 949 and into the park.

 Near the entrance of the park, the creek is dammed to create a small lake that is great for fishing and features a small beach for swimmers.
 From there, it flows through the park until it meets the Clarion River.

 The Clear Creek Trail Loop follows the edges of the creek and offers the chance to hike along this scenic stream and through the forests that surround the park.

 An entire loop of Clear Creek would be roughly 3 miles in length, though there are several spots where the hike can be shortened using the bridges that cross the waterway.

 It should be noted that while the Clear Creek Trail passes through a beautiful forest, the opposite bank consists more of walking through maintained fields and along the park’s roadways.
 Because of this, it might make sense to treat this more as an out-and-back hike than a loop.

 You could also combine it with the Sawmill and Trudy Trail to create a beautiful loop through the forested hillsides of the park.

 Overall, Clear Creek State Park is a fantastic park to visit, and I can’t wait to hike even more of its trails.
-While nearby Cook Forest State Park and Beartown Rocks get more attention, this is a great place to base yourself while staying at the park’s campgrounds and cabins or to simply visit to enjoy its beauty.
+While nearby Cook Forest State Park, the Paved Trail, and Beartown Rocks get more attention, this is a great place to base yourself while staying at the park’s campgrounds and cabins or to simply visit to enjoy its beauty.